Maximal volume entropy rigidity for $\mathsf{RCD}^*(-(N-1),N)$ spaces: Construction of a Busemann function

+For general $f,g\in \mathrm{Test}_{bs}(\tilde{X})$, we note that the result is local and the general case follows from a truncation argument using Lemma \ref{lem:test:loc}. \end{proof}

+\begin{rmk} Note that the right hand side of \eqref{eq-Hessu} depends only on the $W^{1,2}$-norm of $f, g$.
+Thus we can use \eqref{eq-Hessu} to extend the definition of $\mathrm{Hess}\, u$ to $W^{1,2}(\tilde{X})$, which is what we adopt from now on. \end{rmk}

-\subsection{Regular Lagrangian flow of $\nabla u$}
+\subsection{Regular Lagrangian Flow of $\nabla u$}

-In this section we will show the existence of a \textit{Regular Lagrangian Flow} of the Busemann-type function $u:\tilde{X}\to\mathbb{R}$ constructed in the previous section, via the work developed by Ambrosio-Trevisan \cite{AT}.
-To do so, we will make use of the formulation obtained by Gigli-Rigoni \cite{GigRig}.
-This formulation depends on the language of Differential Calculus developed by Gigli \cite{Gig2}.
+In this section we will show the existence of a \textit{Regular Lagrangian Flow} of the gradient of the Busemann-type function $u:\tilde{X}\to\mathbb{R}$ constructed in the previous section, via the work developed by Ambrosio-Trevisan \cite{AT}.
+To do so, we make use of the reformulation of the results of Ambrosio-Trevisan obtained by Gigli-Rigoni \cite{GigRig}, which utilizes the language of Differential Calculus developed by Gigli, \cite{Gig2}.
 Let us recall the definition of a Regular Lagrangian Flow, following \cite{GigRig}.